 Flights to Australia

 If you wish to return to Australia, please look for commercial options.
 Cathay Pacific and Singapore Airlines group are flying to Australia.
-Qatar Airways are offering a 10% discount on one-way tickets to Australia, please use the promo code TRAVELHOME via their website, www.qatarairways.com/getyouhome.

-Thai Airways will fly five flights from Bangkok to Sydney on consecutive Sundays in August.
-These flights will depart at 19:29 in the evening on Sunday 2nd, 9th, 16th, 23rd and 30th August.
+Thai Airways will fly four flights from Bangkok to Sydney on consecutive Sundays in September.
+These flights will depart at 19:30 in the evening on Sunday 13th, 20th and 27th September.
 The flights will arrive in Sydney at 07:20 the following Monday morning.